pcm32/Pipeline-for-batch-effect-correction-in-Baseline-experiments/README.md

 experiments %<>% remove_isolated_experiments('organism_part')
 ```

-!
 WARNING : this function only removes the isolated experiments.
 Although it is still possible that two or more unconnected groups of experiments remain, within which the experiments are connected.
-In this case, batch effect correction is not possible neither and one has to choose a group of experiment manually.
+In this case, batch effect correction is not possible neither and one has to choose a group of experiments manually.

 ## Merging experiments in a single dataset
 The function `merge_experiments` merges all the experiments in the list in a single `SummarizedExperiment` object and doesn't perform any correction.
 This function has two additional arguments `log` and `filter` (set to `TRUE` by default).